bokand/bokand.github.io/web_viewports_explainer.md

 in a similar manner to Chrome and Safari, however, there's a bottom bar as well!

-It seems like the bottom bar affects the ICB size but the URL bar does not!
+It seems like the URL bar does not affect the ICB (good) but the bottom bar does (whoa)!
 Both bars affect the fixed viewport and visual viewports.

+Seems like this could be made more rational...

 #### On Screen Keyboard (OSK)